AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.30 - TBD =
+* Added the ability to change user type from the edit user page - ADDED

 = 1.2.29 - 2025-02-04 =
 * Fixed an issue where fields required in the "Account" tab were incorrectly validated in the Registration Form. - FIXED
 * Bulk user type change functionality added to Users list table - ADDED